- Part List

 The idea to have a triplexer with a good isolation came to me when I realized that -27dB attenuation between 10 and 15 meter bands in my 28MHz BPF (5B4AGN design) is not sufficient number.
 I think at least -60dB is required between bands to work comfortably and safely in a SO2R single tribander 100-150 watt station setup.
 So, I need a good triplexer that would give me another 30-35dB attenuation to addition what I’ve had from BPF.

-I checked web and found no triplexer that has this level of attenuation.
+I started project in 2013 by checking web and found no triplexer that has this level of attenuation.
 No, I found one from 4O3A, but it is an expensive one because built for a high power setup.
 The only option left is to build my own triplexer.
 Later, I found 4O3A triplexer weak points as well.
 Please, see some numbers.

 Before starting my triplexer project, I tried to find any idea of a triplexer practical implementation on a web.